Fox's Book of Martyrs

 "Into Thy hands, O Lord!
 I commend my spirit; in Thee have I always

 trusted; receive me, therefore, my blessed Redeemer."
-The fatal stroke was
+The fatal stroke was then given, and a period put to the temporary pains of

 Lord